comma-csv/comma/README.markdown

 == DESCRIPTION:

 Comma is a CSV (ie. comma separated values) generation extension for Ruby objects, that lets you seamlessly define a CSV output format via a small DSL.
-Comma works well on pure Ruby objects with attributes, as well as complex ones such as ActiveRecord objects with associations, extensions, etc. It doesnt distinguish between attributes, methods, associations, extensions, etc - they all are considered equal and invoked identically via the Comma DSL description.
+Comma works well on pure Ruby objects with attributes, as well as complex ones such as ActiveRecord objects with associations, extensions, etc. It doesn't distinguish between attributes, methods, associations, extensions, etc - they all are considered equal and invoked identically via the Comma DSL description.
+Multiple different CSV output descriptions can also be defined.

 When multiple objects in an Array are converted to CSV, the output includes generation of a header row reflected from names of the properties requested, or specified via the DSL.